Kernix13/vision-grid-express/README.md

 1. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
 2. Add some kind of transition/animation for when the home page cards, and board page image-text elements are removed.
-3. Menu items need padding
-4. `.feature-cards` on about page: why can't I center the element when it is 1 or 2 columns?
+3. `.feature-cards` on about.html: why can't I center the element(s) when it is 1 or 2 columns?
 Nothing I tried worked.

 ### Stretch or nice-to-haves